-I developed the term in 1984 after getting back from an awesome trip to Thailand and India and suffering what is known as “culture shock”.
+I developed the term after getting back from a trip to Thailand and India and suffering what is known as “culture shock”.
 Thailand had been so exotic and India so amazing that getting back to a grim and freezing homeland (Scotland) was really depressing.
-Getting home was culture shock.
-I also wanted to avoid what happened to me after that trip which was become a pub bore on travelling in Asia, and that was why I started writing.
+I also wanted to avoid what happened to me after that trip which was to become a pub bore on travelling in Asia, and that’s why I started writing.

-My intention with this blog is to advise people how to prepare psychologically for the three phases of independent travel:
+My intention with this article is to advise you how to prepare psychologically for the three phases of independent travel:

-- Before – Mentally preparing your journey into the unknown;
+- Before – Mentally preparing for your journey into the unknown;

 - During – The attitudes you need when you’re on the road;

-- After – How to deal with the shock of coming home after a year in somewhere like India.
+- After – How to deal with the shock of coming home after a long time in somewhere totally different.

 Each one of these phases is critical for the independent traveller: if you don’t learn how to “let go” of things at home you’ll never get away; if you don’t develop the right attitude towards people you’ll meet on the road you risk getting ripped off ; and if you don’t prepare for the psychological shock of coming home you could end up in a depression.

-The independent traveller needs to develop a series of skills that will enable him/her to cruise through these challenges, but like any new skill you need to practice them as much as you can.
+If you want to travel independently you’ll need to develop a series of skills that will help you to cruise through these challenges, but like any new skills you need to practice them.

-- I wrote this article – 10 Skills for Independent Travellers – for “future travellers, and people who feel trapped by their circumstances”.
+- I wrote this article – 10 Skills for Independent Travellers – for students considering a gap year, retired folk and people who feel trapped in a job.